 ABSTRACT: Small-angle neutron scattering (SANS) is employed to investigate the structure and longchain branch (LCB) content of metallocene-catalyzed polyethylene (PE).
 A novel scaling approach is applied to SANS data to determine the mole fraction branch content (φ{br}) of LCBs in PE.
-The approach also provides the average number of branch sites per chain (n{br}) and the average number of branch sites per minimum path ($n{br,p}$).
-These results yield the average branch length (z{br}) and number of inner segments n_i , giving further insight into the chain architecture.
-The approach elucidates the relationship between the structure and rheological properties of branch length for topologically complex macromolecules.
+The approach also provides the average number of branch sites per chain $(n{\rm br})$ and the average number of branch sites per minimum path $(n{\rm br.p})$.
+These results yield the average branch length $(z{\rm br})$ and number of inner segments $n{\rm i}$, giving further insight into the chain architecture.
+The approach elucidates the relationship between the structure and rheological properties of branched polymers.
+This SANS method is the sole analytic measure of branch-onbranch structure and average branch length for topologically complex macromolecules.